 IFRS EPS for Q3 2020 included a \$0.03 per share negative impact attributable to restructuring charges and a \$0.06 per share negative impact attributable to estimated COVID-19 Costs, more than offset by a \$0.085 per share positive impact attributable to COVID Recoveries (approximately \$11 million of government subsidies, grants and credits and \$0.3 million of customer recoveries related to COVID-19) and a \$0.05 per share positive impact to reflect SBC expense reversals recorded in Q3 2020 to reflect a reduction in the estimated number of certain share-based awards expected to vest in January 2021 (SBC Reversal).
-IFRS EPS of \$0.31 for YTD 2020 included a \$0.15 per share negative impact attributable to restructuring charges and a \$0.22 per share negative impact attributable to estimated COVID-19 Costs, offset in part by a \$0.21 per share positive impact attributable to COVID Recoveries (approximately \$26 million of government subsidies, grants and credits and \$1 million in customer recoveries related to COVID-19) and the SBC Reversal.
+IFRS EPS of \$0.31 for YTD 2020 included a \$0.15 per share negative impact attributable to restructuring charges and a \$0.22 per share negative impact attributable to COVID-19 Costs, offset in part by a \$0.21 per share positive impact attributable to COVID Recoveries (approximately \$26 million of government subsidies, grants and credits and \$1 million in customer recoveries related to COVID-19) and the SBC Reversal.
 See Schedule 1 for the exclusions used to determine non-IFRS adjusted EPS for Q3 2020 and YTD 2020.
 The COVID Recoveries we recognized in the foregoing periods helped mitigate the adverse impact of COVID-19 on our business.

 IFRS loss per share for Q3 2019 included an aggregate \$0.09 per share negative impact attributable to other charges, most significantly restructuring charges (\$0.08 per share negative impact), as well as a \$0.02 per share adverse impact due to taxable foreign exchange resulting primarily from the weakening of the Chinese renminbi against the U.S. dollar.
 IFRS EPS for the first nine months of 2019 (YTD 2019) included an aggregate \$0.52 per share net benefit attributable to other charges (recoveries), consisting of a \$0.75 per share gain (\$102.0 million) recorded on the sale of our Toronto real property completed in March 2019, offset in part by: (i) restructuring charges (\$0.20 per share negative impact); and (ii) Transition Costs (\$0.03 per share negative impact).
 See Schedule 1 for the definition of Transition Costs and the exclusions used to determine non-IFRS adjusted EPS for each of the foregoing periods.
+See note 10 to our Q3 2020 Interim Financial Statements for quantification of the components of other charges (recoveries) for each of the foregoing periods.